 If you’re among the growing number of people looking to buy a mobile home in California, there are a few steps to take: Talk to owners of mobile homes, consider your priorities, learn about local laws and regulations, locate dealerships and sellers, explore available manufacturers, and consider local conditions.
 Then you can finance and insure your home and sign a contract.

 Finally, you’ll make sure the site is prepared before your home is delivered and set up.

+Below are 8 main things to consider when buying a manufactured home in California.
 We’ll help you understand the process of buying in California so you’ll be feeling like Hollywood royalty in your new home before you know it.

 Table of Contents:

 1. Talk to Owners of Manufactured Homes in California

 One of the best ways to learn the pros and cons is to start conversations with current owners.
 For many California residents, a manufactured home offers the best balance of value, price, and lifestyle.

 You won’t have to look far.
 According to the U.S. Census Bureau, there are over half a million such homes in California.

 Manufactured homes—also known as mobile homes, though the term is technically out-of-date—make up about 3.7% of all housing units in the state (compared to about 6.1% nationally).

 Although the percentage of manufactured homes in California is currently lower than that in other states, the fact that California is by far the most populous state means many people are buying manufactured homes here each day.